Challenge level: 4 out of 5

 Trek through the rainforests of the Virunga Mountain Range and encounter endangered species on this once-in-a-lifetime gorilla tracking adventure.

-After a breath-taking boat ride across the volcanic Lake Mutanda in wooden canoes, it's time to go ape!
+Together, we'll trek through valleys, lush vegetation and local communities, with chances to see golden monkeys.
+The excitement will continue with a breath-taking boat ride across the volcanic Lake Mutanda in wooden canoes.
+Then, it's time to go ape!

-We venture into Bwindi Impenetrable Forest to track the amazing Nkuringo Gorilla Family Group!
+We'll venture into Bwindi Impenetrable Forest to track the amazing Nkuringo Gorilla Family Group!
 Encountering these magnificent and sadly, critically endangered, animals in their natural habitat is a once-in-a-lifetime opportunity that few will ever get to experience.
+This vibrant forest is alive with other wildlife too, so look out for birds, butterflies and over fifty different reptile species!

-Left with an unforgettable sense of awe, we end our adventure by getting involved with a variety of eco activities for the local community at the Singing Gorilla Project.
+Left with an unforgettable sense of awe, we'll end our adventure by getting involved with a variety of ecological activities for the local community at the Singing Gorilla Project.
+Choose to help out at a local school, music school or health centre or you might even be able to help the charity install water tanks for the community.

 Giving back to the planet